elvisvoer/fetch-loop/README.md

 [![NPM version](https://img.shields.io/npm/v/fetch-loop "NPM version")](https://www.npmjs.com/package/fetch-loop)

-Simple abstraction over `fetch` to only permit a certain amount of requests per interval of time.
+Simple abstraction over `fetch` to only allow a certain amount of requests per interval of time.

 ## API

-`FetchLoop` provides a simple API over the browser `fetch` function that permits only a certain amount of requests per interval of time.
+`FetchLoop` provides a simple API over the browser `fetch` function that allows only a certain amount of requests per interval of time.

 ```javascript